yuvalmGS/gigaspaces-wiki-jekyll/sbp/wan-gateway-master-slave-replication.markdown

 # Testing Master-Slave Replication

-You can test the setup by using the [benchmark utility|XAP91:Benchmark View - GigaSpaces Browser] comes with the GS-UI.
+You can test the setup by using the depanlinkbenchmark utilitytengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/Benchmark+View+-+GigaSpaces+Browserbelakanglink comes with the GS-UI.
 Select the US Benchmark icons and click Start to begin writing objects to the space: depanimagemasterslave_space_write.pngtengahimage/attachment_files/sbp/masterslave_space_write.pngbelakangimage Click the Spaces icon on the Space Browser Tab to get a global view of all spaces.
 As objects are being written, you should see replication occurring across both HK and GB sites until there are 5000 objects in each space: depanimagemasterslave_space_count.pngtengahimage/attachment_files/sbp/masterslave_space_count.pngbelakangimage